-Whether you are traveling for business or pleasure, being away from your home and your normal routine can introduce additional risk factors associated with your personal security.
+Whether you are traveling for business or pleasure, being away from your home and your normal routine can introduce additional risk factors for your personal security.

-Below are some tips we've compiled to help reduce the risk of travel, particularly for Bitcoin holders.
+Below are some tips we've compiled to help reduce the risk of travel.

 - Never take the majority of your Casa keyset with you.
 Your keyset is designed for geographical distribution and security.
-If you need to transact in bitcoin at your destination it is better to use the mobile single key wallet with a limited amount of funds.
+If you need to transact at your destination it is better to load a limited amount of funds into the Casa Single Key wallet.
 Having 2-of-3 or 3-of-5 keys in your possession makes YOU the single point of failure and puts your funds at risk.

-- Don’t advertise the goods.
-Avoid wearing crypto-currency shirts or having Bitcoin stickers on the lid of your laptop.
+- Don't advertise that you have anything to protect.
+Avoid wearing cryptocurrency shirts or having bitcoin stickers on the lid of your laptop.
 Criminals and thieves can identify this and target you.

 - Some hotels and suites have a double door connecting rooms or bathrooms directly.
 If your room has a double-access door, ensure it is locked from your side.
 You can move or brace a piece of furniture against the door to stop an inquiring neighbor.